-It makes sense, as the higher up the organization you are, the more accountable you have to be for all people, processes and assets that make up the company.
+It makes sense, as the higher up the organization you are, the more accountable you have to be for all people, processes and assets that make up organization.
 So in a way, leaders don’t have a choice but to think of their employees.

 Employees Look Towards Leaders